Ayushi740/acad_validator/README.md

 # acad_validator
-“PostgreSQL schema for academic document validator project (users, documents, OCR, validation, fraud detection).”
+PostgreSQL schema for academic document validator project (users, documents, OCR, validation, fraud detection).
 # Project Database for [Authenticity validator for acadmia]
 This repository contains the PostgreSQL database schema for the [Authenticity validator for acadmia] project.
 It includes tables for users, documents, verification logs, OCR results, fraud flags, and triggers/functions for automatic partitioning and auditing.